Decoding Search Intent: A Technical SEO Guide to Query Understanding and Semantic SEO

 • Strategies for personalization and contextualization include using location-based keywords.
 You should also target specific demographics, and create content that addresses user needs.

 As the field of SEO advances, the focus will remain on understanding and meeting user intent.
-This means embracing AI, adapting to voice search, and personalizing the search experience.
+This means embracing ai, adapting to voice search, and personalizing the search experience.

 Vijay Shekhawat